 Clause 55.04-3 Clause 55.04-3 Daylight to existing windows objective Standard B19 Buildings opposite an existing habitable room window should provide for a light court to the existing window that has a minimum area of 3 square metres and minimum dimension of 1 metre clear to the sky.
-The calculation of the area may include land on the abutting lot. ✓ Standard met The development would not reduce the light court to any existing habitable room windows.
+The calculation of the area may include land on the abutting lot.
+V Standard met The development would not reduce the light court to any existing habitable room windows.
 Existing windows have a minimum area of 3 square metres and minimum dimension of 1 metre clear to the sky.
-I was a standard or a Walls or carports more than 3 metres in height opposite an existing habitable room window should be set back from the window at least 50 per cent of the height of the new wall if the wall is within a 55 degree of the height of the new wall if the wall is within a 55 degrees of the plane of the wall containing the existing window.
-Diagram B2 Daylight to existing windows ✓ Standard met As above Existing Proposed Existing Proposed The arc may applies to applies to the wall within a 55 or the plane of the plane of the plane of the window the window half the window half the middow the plane of the window half the window half the middow half the m Where the existing window is above ground floor level, the wall height is measured from the floor level of the room containing the window.
-Decision Guidelines The design response.
-The extent to which the existing dwelling has provided for reasonable daylight access to its habitable rooms through the siting and orientation of its habitable room windows.
+Walls or carports more than 3 metres in height opposite an existing habitable room window should be set back from the window at least 50 per cent of the height of the new wall if the wall is within a 55 degree arc from the centre of the existing window.
+The arc may be swung to within 35 degrees of the plane of the wall containing the existing window. ✓ Standard met As above Existing Proposed Selback applies to a self-back from the window half the window half the middow applies to a self-back from the window half the window half the middow hal Where the existing window is above ground floor level, the wall height is measured from the floor level of the room containing the window.
+Decision Guidelines The extent to which the existing dwelling has provided for reasonable dayight access to its habitable fooms unough the stuff and orientation of its habitable room windows.
 The impact on the amenity of existing dwellings.
 Objective To allow adequate daylight into existing habitable room windows.